NimbleArchitect/kubectl-ice/README.md

 [![CodeQL](https://github.com/NimbleArchitect/kubectl-ice/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/NimbleArchitect/kubectl-ice/actions/workflows/codeql-analysis.yml)

 ## Features:
+* Runs on Windows, Linux and MacOS
 * Only uses read permissions, no writes are called
-* Lists the containers in all pods in the current namespace and context
 * Selectors work just like they do with the standard kubectl command
 * Sortable output columns
 * Can list all containers from all pods across all namespaces
 * Exclude rows from output using the match flag, useful to exclude containers with low memory or cpu usage
 * List only cpu and memory results that dont fall within range using the oddities flag
-* Displays information on init and ephemerial containers
+* Also displays information on init and ephemerial containers
 * Pods can be filtered using their priority and priorityClassName
 * Most sub commands utilize aliases meaning less typing (eg command and cmd are the same)
+* Easily view securityContext details and POSIX capabilities

 # Installation